Surgery to Treat Tumors

+The type of surgery your child needs depends on their tumor and how it affects them.
 Sometimes it is better not to do surgery.
-Our Cancer and Blood Disorders Center brings together surgeons and experts from many fields.
+Our Cancer and Blood Disorders Center brings together surgeons and experts from many other fields.
 Together with you, we decide the best treatment plan for your child.

 What's special about surgery at Seattle Children’s?

 Doctors at other hospitals consult us and refer patients who may benefit from our expertise.
 Many families choose to have their surgeries here because of our team’s unique experience and skill.
 We welcome families seeking a second opinion.
 We will assess your child, recommend the best treatment for them and explain the reasons for our approach.

 Your child will receive care from a pediatric surgeon with expertise in their specific type of tumor.
 Our cancer team draws from many fields of medicine and surgery.

 - Our pediatric surgeons have extra training in surgical oncology and are skilled at removing tumors in the chest, belly and pelvis.
 Our surgeons often do keyhole surgery using small cuts and advanced tools to reduce pain and speed healing.
 Sentinel lymph node biopsy is one of the ways we find out if cancer has spread, so we can plan the best treatment.

 - Seattle Children’s has the region’s only pediatric and adolescent gynecologists.
 As much as possible, we use minimally invasive procedures and preserve our patients’ ovaries, fallopian tubes and uterus.
 Our fertility preservation program includes options for those who have not yet gone through puberty.
 We help with concerns related to contraception and menstruation during and after treatment.